Samsung/tizen-docs/docs/application/web/tutorials/process/app-dev-process.md

 To certify and publish your application:

--   Upload your mobile Web application to the Tizen Store, your wearable Web application to the Samsung Galaxy Apps Store, or your TV Web application to the Samsung App Store for registration.
+-   Upload your mobile Web application to Tizen Store, your wearable Web application to the Samsung Galaxy Apps Store, or your TV Web application to the Samsung App Store for registration.

     After the application is uploaded, the application is signed as a certified application installer package and the `<Application_name>.wgt` archive format, which contains the distributor signature, is added by the applicable store.